 Our VFM Strategy sets how we target and monitor VFM at every level of the organisation.
-The Board sets and monitors our VFM action plan annually.
+The Board sets and monitors our VFM action plan annually which includes 'Resourcing the Vision' targets.
 The Finance and General Purposes Committee monitors this on a quarterly basis.
-The top level targets are set as a Financial Control Framework to enable us to 'Resource the Vision' and to deliver the Corporate Strategic Plan.
+The top level targets are set as a Financial Control Framework to enable us to 'Resource the Vision' and to deliver the ambitious Corporate Strategic Plan.
 The targets are in place to manage risk and ensure financial viability.
 They are:

-- Achieve interest cover of 135% as we control risk and maintain 'financial resilience' - Manage external debt within set parameters - Manage on-lending to subsidiaries within set parameters

-- Control exposure to market sales - Manage liquidity
+- ▶ Achieve interest cover of 135% as we control risk and maintain 'financial resilience' - ▶ Manage external debt within set parameters - ► Manage on-lending to subsidiaries within set parameters - Control exposure to market sales - ▶ Manage liquidity

-The Resourcing the Vision Strategy incorporated into the business plan includes:
+The Resourcing the Vision Strategy incorporated into the business plan includes the following targets

-- 1% cost saving efficiency per year, every year, from 2017/18 until 2020 - Letting a further 175 homes at local housing allowance to homeless households or at market rent, bringing the total programme that started in 2016/17 to 425 - Selling a further 186 homes based on asset management criteria where disposal adds significant value relative to cost and planned maintenance obligations, bringing the total programme that started in 2016/17 to 425 - Using disposal proceeds to buy new affordable housing through S106 opportunities at a ratio of 1.5 new for every property sold tolerance.
-This is all achieved in a time when regulated social housing rents are reducing by 1% year on year.
+- ▶ 1% cost saving efficiency on service costs per year - ▶ Letting a further 121 homes at local housing allowance to homeless households or at market rent, bringing the total programme that started in 2016/17 to 425 - ▶ Selling a further 243 homes based on asset management criteria where disposal adds significant value relative - ▶ to cost and planned maintenance obligations, bringing the total programme that started in 2016/17 to 525 - Using disposal proceeds to buy new affordable housing through S106 opportunities at a ratio of 1.5 new for every property sold

 The result of our value for money strategy is financial resilience measured through covenant headroom and strong liquidity.
-And critically continuing our ambitious development and regeneration programme within risk
+And critically continuing our growing ambitious development and regeneration programme within risk tolerance whilst maintaining excellent services to our residents and community.
+This is all achieved despite the 4% reduction in regulated social housing rents between 2016/17 and 2019/20 and the uncertain outlook following the Covid-19 pandemic.